Intel co-founder, philanthropist Gordon Moore dies at 94

 “Those of us who have met and worked with Gordon will forever be inspired by his wisdom, humility and generosity,” foundation president Harvey Fineberg said in a statement.

+“It is impossible to imagine the world we live in today, with computing so essential to our lives, without the contributions of Gordon Moore,” he said.

+In his book “Moore’s Law: The Life of Gordon Moore, Silicon Valley’s Quiet Revolutionary,” author David Brock called him “the most important thinker and doer in the story of silicon electronics.”

-Moore was born in California in 1929.
+Moore was born in San Francisco on Jan.
+3, 1929, and grew up in the tiny nearby coastal town of Pescadero.
 As a boy, he took a liking to chemistry sets.
+He attended San Jose State University, then transferred to the University of California, Berkeley, where he graduated with a degree in chemistry.

-After getting his Ph.D. from the California University of Technology in 1954, he worked briefly as a researcher at Johns Hopkins University.
+After getting his Ph.D. from the California Institute of Technology in 1954, he worked briefly as a researcher at Johns Hopkins University.

 His entry into microchips began when he went to work for William Shockley, who in 1956 shared the Nobel Prize for physics for his work inventing the transistor.
 Less than two years later, Moore and seven colleagues left Shockley Semiconductor Laboratory after growing tired of its namesake’s management practices.